 - Price: $$

-On top of being really pretty, we also think the mask is successful at blocking out light — even in the lighter shades, like Blush.
+While the mask is really pretty, we also like that it’s successful at blocking out light — even in the lighter shades, like Blush.

 Best sleep mask for a total blackout